naclcaleb/EmailDeleter/README.md

 "regex_filter": "regex"
 ```

-The regex used to match sender addresses.
+The regex used to match sender addresses. __NOTE__: All backslashes in the regex need to be escaped with another backslash, even if you're already using many backslashes.
+For example, this regex: `test\\regex` would become `test\\\\regex`.
+Unfortunately, this does make regexes more complicated, but is necessary for the JSON parsing.

 ## Running